rmp135/sql-ts/docs/README.md

 ## Templating

-The `template.handlebars` file controls the output of the generated .ts file.
+The [`template.handlbars`](https://github.com/rmp135/sql-ts/blob/master/src/template.handlebars) file controls the output of the generated .ts file.
 You can modify this file and use the `template` config option to specify a custom template file.

 The inputs to this file are as followed.